Rangeley Lakes Heritage Trust

-Since the Heritage Trust’s founding in 1991, over 12,800 acres of land have been conserved, including 45 miles of lake and river frontage, 15 islands and the majestic 2,443 foot Bald Mountain.
+Since the Heritage Trust’s founding in 1991, over 12,800 acres of land have been conserved, including 45 miles of lake and river frontage, 15 islands and the majestic 2,443-foot Bald Mountain.
 We are currently engaged in an effort to fund our conservation of the scenic overlook known as “Height of Land” on Rt.
-17 (views from Height of Land pictured above) and a 175 acre gem known as Hunter Cove Uplands on Rangeley Lake.
-Please click on the link below to help conserve these natural jewel of the Rangeley Region, forever!Donate
+17 (views from Height of Land pictured above) and a 175-acre gem known as Hunter Cove Uplands on Rangeley Lake.
+Please click on the link below to help conserve these natural jewels of the Rangeley Lakes Region, forever!Donate

 The Heritage Trust

 The Heritage Trust works with willing parties to find ways to forever conserve and provide stewardship for the scenic, natural, and historic resources of the region.
-The Trust can acquire land and conservation easements and fee ownership through donations or by purchase.
-Conservation easements are a legal land use agreement which permanently protects special features such as scenic areas, wildlife habitat, undeveloped shore frontage and productive forest lands.
+The Trust can acquire land, conservation easements, and fee ownership through donations or by purchase.
+Conservation easements are a legal land use agreements that permanently protect special features such as scenic areas, wildlife habitat, undeveloped shore frontage and productive forest lands.